asyncjs/async-website/_posts/2022-06-08-ask-the-hybrid-brains.md

   location: https://goo.gl/maps/pkoNTTRA27bh5GKD8
   address: Floor 5, Tower Point, 44 North Road, Brighton, BN1 1YR
   latlong: 50.825944,-0.1437302
-# draft: true # Delete this line to publish
 ---
 We're back!
 After 2 years without human contact you will finally have the opportunity to come face-to-face with like-minded developers and enthusiasts!
 Can't make it in-person?
 Don't worry, you'll also be able to join us online.